HarshGatchu/email-verification/README.md

 ```

 ### Acknowledgements
-thanks to [Dakota St. Lauren](https://github.com/SaintDako) for starting this project
+thanks to [HarshPatel](https://github.com/HarshGatchu) for starting this project
 thanks to [Frank Cash](https://github.com/frankcash) for looking over the code and adding tests.

 ### license